 You can bring a lawyer to the hearing to represent you.
 You (the appellant) and the other party (the respondent) will each have a chance to present your case and ask each other questions.

 The Administrator will verbally give you the results of the hearing within 2 business days after the hearing.
 You’ll receive a written decision within 10 business days.

-You can submit a notice of appeal if you’ve had animals seized by the Department of Environment or the SPCA.
+You can submit a notice of appeal if you’ve had animals seized by the Department of Agriculture or the SPCA.
 You must submit the form within 7 days of the seizure.

 How long it takes

 You should hear back within 5 business days with a decision about whether your appeal will be heard.

 Cheque or money order, made payable to the Minister of Finance.

 You must include a copy of the animal seizure notice with your application.

 - Complete the Notice of Appeal Application Form (PDF).